Grand Tour of Greece

 Then depart for Olympia through Central Peloponnese; overnight and dinner in Olympia, the cradle of the Olympic Games.

-2nd day: In the morning visit the archaeological site of Olympia, the sanctuary of Olympian Zeus, the Ancient Stadium and the archaeological Museum.
+2nd day: In the morning visit the archaeological site of Olympia, the sanctuary of Olympian Zeus, the Ancient Stadium and the archaeological museum.

-Then drive on through the plains of Elia and Achaia, cross the magnificent bridge which connects Rion to Antirion, pass by the picturesque towns of Nafpactos (Lepanto) and Itea and finally arrive in Delphi for dinner and overnight.
+Then drive on through the plains of Elia and Achaia, cross the magnificent bridge which connects Rion to Antirion, pass by the picturesque towns of Nafpaktos (Lepanto) and Itea and finally arrive in Delphi for dinner and overnight.

 3rd day: In the morning visit the archaeological site and the museum of Delphi.